| Don't be fooled by all

 Karttunen's dark, restrained playing with its

 occasional volcanic eruptions.
+After the

 performance, I thought of Chandler dying in La